Why and How to Lime a Lawn

 How well did you pay attention in high school chemistry?
 You probably never guessed pH would one day affect your front lawn.
-That’s where liming comes in, and we’ll show you why and how to lime a lawn.
+That’s where liming comes in, and we’ll show you why, when, and how to lime a lawn.

 If your yellow lawn isn’t responding to fertilizers, it might need a lime treatment.
 Why?
 Because when the soil becomes too acidic, it limits the availability of plant nutrients.
-Adding lime raises the pH and improves the availability of nutrients.
-How much lime you apply depends on the results of a laboratory soil test.
-(Don’t worry, you won’t be graded on anything.)
+Adding lime raises the pH and improves nutrient availability, encouraging a healthy lawn.

 What is Lime?

-Lime is a soil amendment made from ground limestone, which contains calcium carbonate and sometimes magnesium carbonate.
-Applying lime to the lawn raises the soil’s pH level, making it less acidic and more alkaline.
+Lime is a soil amendment made from ground limestone containing calcium carbonate and sometimes magnesium carbonate.
+Lawn lime raises the soil’s pH level, making it less acidic.

 What is Soil pH?